-We recognize compensation expense for all share-based payment awards made, including stock options and restricted stock, based on the estimated fair value of the award on the grant date, in the accompanying consolidated statement of operations and comprehensive loss.
-We calculate the fair value of stock options using the Black-Scholes Option-Pricing model while the fair value of restricted stock grants is based on the estimated fair value of the Company's common stock on the date of grant.
+We recognize compensation expense for all share-based payment awards made, including stock options and restricted stock, based on the estimated fair value of the award on the grant date, in the accompanying condensed consolidated statements of comprehensive loss.
+We calculate the fair value of stock options using the Black-Scholes Option-Pricing model for awards with service-based vesting or through use of a lattice model or a Monte Carlo simulation for awards with market conditions.
+The fair value of restricted stock grants is based on the estimated fair value of the Company's common stock on the date of grant.
+Since completion of our IPO, we consider the closing price of our stock, as reported on the Nasdaq Global Market, to be the fair value of our stock on the grant date.

 Forfeitures are accounted for as they occur.
 For service-based awards, stock-based compensation is recognized using the straight-line attribution approach over the requisite service period.
 For performance-based awards, stock-based compensation is recognized based on graded vesting over the requisite service period when the performance condition is probable of being achieved.